-Prerequisites: 18 credits of 1100-level or higher, including 6 HIST credits (HIST 1160 strongly recommended) Transferable (refer to transfer quide)
+Prerequisites: 18 credits of 1100-level or higher, including 6 HIST credits (HIST 1160 strongly recommended)

 Indian Subcontinent since 1947

 Students will critically analyze the political, social, and cultural developments since independence in 1947 in the states of the Indian subcontinent: India, Pakistan, and Bangladesh.
 They will examine developments such as the evolution of nationalism, the construction of political and administrative systems, cultural and social changes, inter-state relations, and major political and economic events and developments to the end of the twentieth century.